LarsDR5/WP19Game/README.md

 On the main screen the user is able to start a game with a random person, generate a code to give to a friend, or fill in a code.

 A possible extension is a leaderboard, where a user gets a point for every game won.
+Another possible extension is different themes from which the players can choose, e.g. Minecraft or Anime.